open-mpi/ompi/docs/developers/prerequisites.rst

 reading right now) and the nroff man pages.

 Official Open MPI distribution tarballs contain pre-built HTML documentation and man pages.
-This means that -- similar to the GNU Autotools -- end users do not need to have Sphinx installed, but will still have both the HTML documentation and man pages installed as part of the normal configure / build / install process.
+This means that |mdash| similar to the GNU Autotools |mdash| end users do not need to have Sphinx installed, but will still have both the HTML documentation and man pages installed as part of the normal configure / build / install process.